 Another hotel tip: re-use the sheets.
 Housekeeping often changes the sheets every day.
 You could, for instance, leave a note requesting them to just make up the bed without changing the sheets.

-Get a sturdy water bottle which you can re-fill instead of buying new plastic bottles of water every day.
+Get a sturdy water bottle which you can re-fill, at for instance, public drinking fountains.
 Some hotels have coffee/tea-making facilities in the room.
 Should the water be safe to drink, use the kettle to boil water in the morning and re-fill your water bottle in the evenings.

-When out on the road and there are no rubbish bins around, take your trash with you and dispose them back at the hotel.
+When out on the road and there are no rubbish bins around, take your trash with you and dispose them back at the nearest bin.
+I’m also starting to develop the habit of picking up stray trash on the road, in parks or on the beach and disposing them in the nearest bins.

 Purchase rechargeable batteries for your electronic appliances if possible.
 Avoid disposing empty batteries in ordinary bins, instead look for special battery recycling collection bins.
 If you can’t find them at your destination, bring the batteries back with you and dispose them at your local battery recycling collection point.

 This list is by no means exhaustive.
-Should you have more eco-conscious travel tips, please feel free to share them here.
+Should you have more sustainable travel tips, please feel free to share them here.

 Read about how to stay healthy and fit when travelling.